Get in touch with us for career information.

-Forensic scientists apply scientific knowledge and skills to investigating crimes and helping the police find or eliminate crime suspects.
-They may also do research into developing or improving forensic techniques.
+Forensic scientists apply scientific knowledge and skills to investigate crimes and help the police find or eliminate crime suspects.
+They may research developing or improving forensic techniques.

 Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

 Environmental engineers assess and reduce the impact of engineering projects on water, soil and air.
 They also plan and design systems to treat and remove waste.

 Zoologists study animals and their behaviour in the wild or in captivity, and how they interact with other species and their environments.